sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerAdminFolder.md

   * DirectChildApplications (System.Int32) The number of applications in this admin folder (does not include any applications in child folders)

+  * DirectChildCatalogs (System.Int32) The number of catalogs in this admin folder (does not include any catalogs in child folders)

   * FolderName (System.String) The simple name of this folder within any parent folder

   * LastChangeId (System.Guid) A random GUID assigned whenever there is a change anywhere in the hierarchy of admin folders below this node; each change updates this value on the changed folder and all parents all the way up to the root folder.
 Note that nodes below any change do not have their LastChangeId value updated